 - Regular exposure to pollutants such as cigarette smoke

 Serious complications of chronic sinusitis complications are rare, but may include:

 - Vision problems.
 If your sinus infection spreads to your eye socket, it can cause reduced vision or possibly blindness that can be permanent.

 - Infections.
 Uncommonly, people with chronic sinusitis may develop inflammation of the membranes and fluid surrounding the brain and spinal cord (meningitis), an infection in the bones, or a serious skin infection.

 Take these steps to reduce your risk of getting chronic sinusitis:

 - Avoid upper respiratory infections.
-Minimize contact with people who have colds.
+Avoid contact with people who have colds or who are sick with other infections.
 Wash your hands frequently with soap and water, especially before meals.

 - Manage your allergies.
 Work with your doctor to keep symptoms under control.
 Avoid exposure to things you're allergic to whenever possible.